cmhopehill/NLP-reddit-pregnancy-parenting/README.md

 * r/parenting:
 	* Created on March 24, 2008
 	* 3.6 million members
-	* Reddit Parenting - For those with kids of any age!
+	* Headline: "Reddit Parenting - For those with kids of any age!"

 ## Structure of Repo
 The notebooks in this repo are numbered from 1-4 to indicate both the order in which to read them, they also indicate the order in which I went through the Data Science process.
 At different points in each notebook there may be code that has been commented out, when this occurs there will also be a comment explaining why the code was commented out and what it did.
 In addition to the numbered notebooks there is also a web scrape notebook that illustrates the data collection process I went through using the ([Pushshift API](https://github.com/pushshift/api)) to scrape data from the r/pregnant and r/parenting subreddits.
 Along with the notebooks you will also find a visuals folder, and a pdf of my GA class presentation for this project.
 The data folder for for all of the data used in this project can be found [here](https://drive.google.com/drive/folders/1jTaAQyCF7J2xsVsBQNUOKwfzB9Xv3Qtp?usp=sharing) and is broken down into three subfolders for the raw data, lemmatized or lem_data, and a downsampled folder with the downsampled datasets that I used for the modeling part of this project.